What you should know

 Forest fires are a natural occurrence.
 The safety of visitors is the number one priority.
 Currently a fire burning in Kootenay National Park and Mt Assiniboine Provincial Park is resulting in a closure in parts of Banff National Park.

-While there are closures that need to happen to protect the safety of visitors, currently most of Banff National Park including the Town of Banff, hamlet of Lake Louise and highways remain open and ready to welcome visitors.
+While there are closures that need to happen to protect the safety of visitors, currently most of Banff National Park including the Town of Banff, hamlet of Lake Louise, businesses and attractions remain open and ready to welcome visitors.